13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #10: Pineapple-Shaped Peanut Butter Dog Cookies (Baked in Batches)

-Okay so you know that moment when your golden gives you the look — nose on your knee, tail thumping the floor — and you just cave?
-Yeah.
-That’s why I started making these in bulk.
+You know the moment when your dog is giving you that look (nose on your knee, tail thumping the floor) and you just cave.
+Well that’s why I started making these in bulk.

 Prep Time: 15 min | Cook Time: 20 min | Serving Size: ~60 small cookies